+src-gc, dst-gc: GCONTEXT

+value-mask: BITMASK

-src-gc, dst-gc: GCONTEXT value-mask: BITMASK Errors: Alloc, GContext, Match, Value gc: GCONTEXT dash-offset: CARD16 dashes: LISTofCARD8 Errors: Alloc, GContext, Value
+Errors: Alloc, GContext, Match, Value

 This request copies components from src-gc to dst-gc.
 The value-mask specifies which components to copy, as for CreateGC.
 The two gcontexts must have the same root and the same depth (or a Match error results).